fondberg/spotcast/README.md

 * `spotify_device_id` is the device ID of the Spotify Connect device
 * `device_name` is the friendly name of the chromecast device
 * `uri` is the Spotify uri, supports all uris including track (limit to one track)
+* `search` is a search query to resolve into a uri.
+This parameter will be overlooked if a uri is provided
 * `random_song` optional parameter that starts the playback at a random position in the playlist
 * `repeat` optional parameter that repeats the playlist/track
 * `shuffle` optional parameter to set shuffle mode for playback